openmcp-project/metrics-operator/README.md

 ### Cluster Access
 The Metrics Operator can monitor both the cluster it's deployed in and remote clusters.
 To monitor a remote cluster, define a `ClusterAccess` resource:

-This cluster access resource can be used by `SingleMetric` and `CompoundMetric` resources to monitor resources in the remote cluster.
+This cluster access resource can be used by `CompoundMetric` resources to monitor resources in the remote cluster.

 ```yaml
 apiVersion: metrics.cloud.sap/v1beta1